dfayika1988/wolfandbadger_project/README.md

 # Test

-I conducted intergrated test there I used the djnago-test-client.
+I conducted intergrated test, as I usedd the djnago-test-client (test folder where I tested the views, forms and url and models).